 The large numbers of students enrolled in elective music classes and the large numbers of students involved in music on a daily basis in elementary classes are an affirmation of the value placed on music education at Punahou.

-Theater has a long history at Punahou.
+Theatre has a long history at Punahou.
 Though the Drama Department was officially formed in 1986, theatrical productions have been a part of Punahou curricular or co-curricular activities since its founding in 1841.

 Students are encouraged to express themselves through art.
 With the many courses available, the Visual Arts curriculum helps each student find joy in creating art through a variety of ways, including two- and three-dimensional media.